 Cartmel is one of our most popular and sought-after villages and home of the Cartmel Races, the smallest steeplechase racecourse in the country.
 Located on the peninsula, it lies just six miles south of Lake Windermere, a huddle of the most delightful period architecture it includes the magnificent Norman Priory, an eclectic mix of specialist shops, along with a host of pubs, cafes and restaurants, among which is the UK’s top dining venue, Simon Rogan's two Michelin star L'Enclume.

 Pass for Cartmel Races Cartmel has the smallest national hunt race course in England.
 A popular fun day combining exciting races with a carnival feel.
-When you have purchased you race day paddock enclosure passes, Carl and Sylvia have secured Run-in-Rail Car Parking Membership, where as an added treat and extra fun, you can drive your car to a reserved spot alongside of the home straight rails in the Paddock Enclosure.
+When you have purchased you race day paddock enclosure passes, the owners have secured Run-in-Rail Car Parking Membership, where as an added treat and extra fun, you can drive your car to a reserved spot alongside of the home straight rails in the Paddock Enclosure.

 Tucked away in the corner of Cartmel Square, opposite the Norman Arch and the market cross with its old water pump and stone bench, the unassuming exterior of Bank Court belies the interior that lies behind.
 The house lies to the right of the passageway, as seen on the main exterior image.
 There are two entrances, one in the passageway and one at the rear, where a few steps lead up to the kitchen door.